-With the appointment of the new PCC, from May 2021, a new Police and Crime Plan will be published in the early part of the financial year 2021/22.
+With the appointment of the new PCC, from May 2021, a new Police and Crime Plan has been published during financial year 2021/22.

-The Chief Constable published the annual Strategic Plan in 2020/21 but will review this in 2021/22 in light of the new Police and Crime Plan, outlining a clear vision of the organisation's purpose, priorities and strategic intentions, taking account of the PCC's Police and Crime Plan and the Home Secretary's national Strategic Policing Requirement.
+The Chief Constable published an the annual Strategic Plan in 2020/21 which was slightly amended in 2021/22 in light of the new Police and Crime Plan, outlining a clear vision of the organisation's purpose, priorities and strategic intentions, taking account of the PCC's Police and Crime Plan and the Home Secretary's national Strategic Policing Requirement.
 Progress against strategic objectives is assessed through focussed Strategic Plan success measures, and reviewed via the Force Executive Board, Force Performance Board and the PEEL Board.